 - A normal hepatic copper test may indicate that copper metabolism is functioning properly or that the distribution of copper in the liver is uneven and the sample is not representative of the person's condition.

-If a person is being treated for Wilson disease or copper toxicity with drugs that bind copper (chelators), then that person's 24-hour urine copper levels may be high until body copper stores decrease.
-Eventually, blood copper and 24-hour urine copper concentrations should normalize.
+If you are being treated for Wilson disease or copper toxicity with drugs that bind copper (chelators), then your 24-hour urine copper levels may be high until body copper stores decrease.
+Eventually, blood copper and 24-hour urine copper levels should return to normal.

-If someone is being treated for a condition related to copper deficiency and the person's ceruloplasmin and total copper concentrations begin to rise, then the condition is likely responding to the treatment.
+If you are treated for a condition related to copper deficiency and your ceruloplasmin and total copper levels rise, then the condition is likely responding to the treatment.

 Is there anything else I should know?